 In 2006 my ENT discovered for most of my life I had only been breathing out of one nostril and had broken my nose in my youth sports activities.
 I had a deviated septum that again required surgery and painkillers were administered.
 I had a lot of blood loss from myheart meds, but the most difficult process was the pain from the surgery and once again I had a hard time weaning myself off of the painkillers.

 In 2007 I started having issues with my lower back again and had many steroid injection procedures to try and resolve the issue.
 My surgeon finally decided he needed to go back in again and perform a L4-S1 Fusion, obviously the Laminotomy in 2001 was only a temporary fix.
 My weaning and growing lower back pain became a nightmare and it took a very long time to wean myself from the painkillers again.

-In 2009 I started having severe lower back pain again in the same region as the 2001 and 2007 operation.
+In 2009 I started having severe lower back pain again in the same region as the 2001 and 2007 operations.
 I had a series of steroid injections again that did absolutely nothing for my pain.
-My surgeon kept telling me it was all in my head after MRI’s, Cat Scans, etc. revealed nothing.
-All I knew was it hurt like hell and again was put back on painkillers to help me through the day.
+My surgeon kept telling me it was all in my head after MRIs, Cat Scans, etc. revealed nothing.
+All I knew was that it hurt like hell.
+I was put back on painkillers and told that I might benefit from using devices similar to present-day TENS machines (find out How Tens Machines Work) to help me through the day.

 Kim’s 59th Birthday